-Burn wood only, dry and well seasoned.
+1. Burn wood only, dry and well seasoned.
 The denser or heavier the wood when dry, the greater its heat value.
 This is why hardwoods are generally preferred.
-Green or wet wood should not be used, as it will reduce heat output, as well as contributing significantly to creosote buildup.
+Green or wet wood will cause a rapid buildup of creosote.
+If you feel it is necessary to burn wet or unseasoned wood, do so only with the air inlet set open enough to maintain a good strong fire and fairly high chimney temperatures.
+Do not attempt to burn overnight using green or wet wood.
+Wet wood can cause up to 25% drop in heater output, as well as contributing significantly to creosote buildup.

-WARNING: Never use firestarters chemicals or any other volatile liquid to start a fire.
+WARNING: Never use firestarter chemicals or any other volatile liquid to start a fire.
 Do not burn garbage, or flammable fluids such a gasoline, naptha, or engine oil.
 We strongly recommend that smoke detectors be installed.

-- 2. Remove ashes frequently.
+- Remove ashes frequently.
 Embers can roll out the door and create a fire hazard.
 Maintain a 1" minimum ash base. - 3.
 If glass becomes darkened through slow burning or poor wood, it can readily be cleaned with any fireplace glass cleaner when stove is cold.
 Never scrape with an object that might scratch the glass.
 The type and amount of deposit on the glass is a good indication of flue pipe and chimney buildup.
-A light brown dusty deposit that is easily wiped off usually indicates good combustion and dry, well-seasoned wood and therefore relatively clean pipes and chimney.
+A light brown, dusty deposit that is easily wiped off usually indicates good combustion and dry, well-seasoned wood and, therefore, relatively clean pipes and chimney.
 On the other hand, a black, greasy deposit that is difficult to remove is a result of wet and green wood and too slow a burning rate.
 This heavy deposit is building up at least as quickly in the chimney.

-WARNING: Only use materials and components supplied or specified by the manufacturer when doing maintenance or replacements.
+WARNING: Only use materials supplied by the manufacturer when doing maintenance or replacements.

 - 4. DOOR GASKET The gasket used by Pacific Energy requires only light pressure to seal.
 This will prolong seal life.
 It is important that the door seal be maintained in good condition.
 Periodically inspect seals and replace if necessary.
-Follow instructions included in the DR31.WDGKIT (7/8") kit obtainable from your nearest Pacific Energy Dealer. - 5.
+Use 7/8" rope gasket, DR31.WDGKIT, obtainable from your nearest Pacific Energy Dealer. - 5.
 DOOR GLASS Do not slam loading door or otherwise impact glass.
-When closing door, make sure that no logs protrude to impact the glass.
+When closing door, make sure that no logs protrude to contact the glass.
 If the glass gets cracked or broken, it must be replaced before using the stove.
 Replacement glass can be obtained from your Dealer.
-The size required is 9-1/2 x 17-1/2 (Summit Insert) x 5 mm Robax.
+The size required is 8-13/16 x 15-1/4 x 5 mm.
 Ceramic glass must be used.
 Do not substitute with any other type.

 To remove broken glass, undo the four retaining screws and remove the frame noting position for re-assembly.
 Remove all particles of glass.
-Be careful as they are very sharp.
+Be careful, as they are very sharp.
 Install new glass complete with gasket.
 Replace frame and screws.